Paying for a care home

 • any benefits you are entitled to claim.

-If we agree you are eligible you will entitled to financial support up to a standard limit for the type of care you need.
+If we agree you are eligible you will be entitled to financial support up to a standard limit for the type of care you need.

 You can get more information in our factsheets: